IDMNYU/p5-fundamentals/_pages/creative-coding/videos.md

 }
 ```

-{% include p5-editor.html id="QaosGP94d" %}
+{% include p5-editor.html id="JhwwmKyeN" %}

 ## Video From Camera

 We can also get a video stream from our camera.
 The process is very similar.
 We use a `<capture>` html element that we can access with p5.js code, and then hide the actual html element:

 ### NOTE: sketches that use the camera won't work here.
-They have to be opened in a new window directly from their [LINK](https://editor.p5js.org/thiagohersan/sketches/8Cpc3Gzk3).
+They have to be opened in a new window directly from their [LINK](https://editor.p5js.org/tgh-p5-tutorials/sketches/5kRthltqb).

-{% include p5-editor.html id="8Cpc3Gzk3" %}
+{% include p5-editor.html id="5kRthltqb" %}

 Once we have a capture object, we just call `image()` with it to draw one frame of video per frame of our sketch.